Usher Syndrome

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Type 3: Usher syndrome Type 3 is very rare, making up only about 2% of all cases.
-People with this type have typical hearing and vision at birth.
-Hearing loss usually begins in late childhood.
-Vision loss begins in early to mid-adulthood, usually starting with night blindness.
+• Type 3: This type is very rare.
+People with Type 3 Usher syndrome have typical hearing and vision when they’re born.
+They begin to develop hearing loss in late childhood and vision loss in early to mid-adulthood.
 Half of those with Usher syndrome Type 3 also have balance problems.

 Advertisement